yazanabdulhafez/reading-notes/class-01.md

 * You can specify that a script should run when a specific event has occurred.

-## OBJECT:
+## OBJECT

 In computer programming, each physical thing in the world can be represented as an object.

 Each object can have its own:

 * Properties: Each property has a name and a value, and each of these name/value pairs tells you something about each individual instance of the object.

-* Events: An event is the computer's way of sticking up its hand to say, "Hey, this just happened!
+* Events: An event is the computer's way of sticking up its hand to say, "Hey, this just happened!.
-* Methods: Methods typically represent how people (or other things) interact with an object in the real world

-Together they create a working model of that object.
+* Methods: Methods typically represent how people (or other things) interact with an object in the real world Together they create a working model of that object